-The difference is that in marcotting, roots are induced to form on the part of the plant while it remains aerial.
-But in other layering methods the same plant part is rooted on the ground, with stem usually by bending it downward.
+In this layering method, roots are induced to form on the part of the plant while it remains aerial (aboveground), hence the term air layering.
+But in other layering methods, the same plant part is rooted on the ground usually by bending it downward.

 A shoot with plenty of leaves is chosen from a healthy plant.
 The size of the stem at the part to be rooted is generally about that of an ordinary pencil, but this is not essential.
-Both the thickness and length of the stem vary depending on the plant part to be layered (trunk, branch or twig), the intended size of the air layer or marcot to be produced, and the plant species.
+Both the thickness and length of the stem vary depending on the plant part to be layered (trunk, branch or twig), the intended size of the marcotted plant to be produced, and the plant species.

-In roses, air layers are normally thinner.
-In herbaceous plants like aglaonema and dieffenbachia, the stem used in marcotting is always thicker.2.
-Girdling and Scraping
+In roses, the stems used in marcotting are normally thinner.
+In comparison, in herbaceous plants like aglaonema and dieffenbachia, the stems are thick.